 The Winchelsea area is a cultural and heritage focal point of the hinterland.
-This is demonstrated by a number of cultural and heritage events and activities held across the town.
+This is demonstrated by a number of cultural and heritage events and activities held across the town as well as indigenous history.
 Winchelsea offers a peaceful country environment that includes a collection of elegant establishments.